modypy/modypy/docs/guide/07_water_tank.rst

     \dot{h}\left(t\right) =
     \frac{A_1 v_1\left(t\right) - A_2 \sqrt{2 g h\left(t\right)}}{A_t}

-It is clear that for any given height :math:`h_0` an inflow of
+Setting that to zero, we can derive that a constant inflow of

 .. math::
     v_1\left(t\right) = \sqrt{2 g h_0} \frac{A_2}{A_1}

 is required to keep a steady height.
 However, we will now determine this numerically.

 Defining the System
 -------------------